What to expect from a Shadow Day Visit

 Just a real-life experience of what it’s like being part of “The Family.”

-“We are taking the whole idea of learning what a school is about to a very real experience,” says Scott Breimhorst, Holy Family Executive Director of Admissions.
+“We are taking the whole idea of learning what a school is about to a very real experience,” says Scott Breimhorst, Holy Family Vice President for Enrollment and School Partnerships.
 “We want to provide an experience that is as identical to a day at Holy Family as you can possibly get.”

 This seeing-is-believing approach allows shadow students to “walk a mile” in another Holy Family student’s shoes.
 They get to see the daily routines of students just like them, with similar interests, hopes, dreams and goals.

 Shadow Day visits begin in mid-September and continue until mid-May.
 It’s easy to schedule a visit.
 Just contact Holy Family.
 Don’t forget to check out what you need to know before you visit.

 Before you make that phone call or send us an e-mail, here are the five must-see-to-believe Shadow Day experiences your student will enjoy at Holy Family Catholic High School.